bitmaker-internal/screencastr/README.md

 + `AWS_REGION` : The AWS region, should probably be `us-east-1`
 + `BITMAKER_S3_BUCKET` : Optional, otherwise the bucket is set to `bitmakerhq`

+## Instructions/Commands

+Run `bundle install` to install the requirements.

+Screencastr uses Thor as a task runner.
+To see the commands available, run

+    thor -T

 ## Transcoding Flow

 The process will be something like the following when done: